squadwuschel/MvcControllerToProxyGenerator/README.md

 ---------

 ## Setup / Usage
-The NuGet package installs a T4 Template `ControllersProxies\ProxyGeneratorScript.tt` in your WebProject.
+The NuGet package installs a T4 Template `Scripts\ProxyGeneratorScript.tt` in your WebProject.

 1. Configure the T4 template settings
 2. Configure your controllers by adding the right CreateProxy attribute to each function (AJAX call)